NetComposer/nksip/doc/plugins/event_compositor.md

 ## Description

 This plugin provides full support to implement an Event State Compositor, according to RFC3903.
-It used by default the built-in RAM-only store, but can be configured to use any other database implementing callback [sip_publish_store/2](#sip_publish_store2).
+It uses by default the built-in RAM-only store, but can be configured to use any other database implementing callback [sip_publish_store/2](#sip_event_compositor_store2).

 ## Dependant Plugins